NickCulbertson/Mini-Teensy-Synth/README.md

 ## Hardware Requirements

+**NOTE: ENABLE YOUR HARDWARE SETUP IN CONFIG.H** - You can build this with no additional components if you use USB audio and USB MIDI.
+Params are changed with MIDICC and you can change preset with Program Changes.

 **Full Build:**
 - **Teensy 4.1** microcontroller
 - **19x Rotary Encoders** + **1x Menu Encoder** with push button